Skip to content

 The Slovak Republic is a sovereign democratic state governed by the rule of law.
 After coming into existence on 1st January 1993 the country rapidly gained diplomatic regognition by the world´s leading nations.

 The State system of the Slovak Republic is a parliamentary democracy with a 150-member unicameral parliament (National Council of the Slovak Republic).
-The head of State is the President elected by the Parliament, and the supreme executive body is the Government of the Slovak Republic.
+The head of State is the President elected by the Slovak citizens, and the supreme executive body is the Government of the Slovak Republic.

 Under Chapter VII of the Constitution, judicial power in the Slovak Republic is exercised by the Supreme Court of the Slovak Republic and other courts.
 An independent body to oversee compliance with the Constitution is the Constituonal Court of the Slovak Republic.